A woman holding her abdomen in pain, representing the global crisis of menstrual pain and the need for better medical research

 • In comparison, erectile dysfunction receives more research funding, despite affecting far fewer people.

-6. Menstrual Pain is Still a Workplace & Education Barrier
+5. Menstrual Pain Is Still a Workplace and Education Barrier

 • Herbal treatments for menstrual pain have been used effectively for centuries, yet remain dismissed by mainstream medicine.